bhsaztecs/Eden-BHS-817/README.md

 Eden is licensed under GNU AGPL.

-src/main.cpp is both an example, and a test.
+src/main.cpp is both an example and a test.

 to compile on a wombat: use
 ```bash